This post is also available in: Italiano (Italian) Deutsch (German) 日本語 (Japanese)

-What is CAD, anyways?
+What is CAD?
 How can it improve your workflow?
 Find out in this complete guide to computer-aided design—from its history to what’s next.

 Working in CAD Software

 CAD centralizes product design into an automated 3D environment.
 Any engineering design usually starts in CAD.
-Whether it’s a PCB (printed circuit board) for a gaming console or an automotive application like a custom roll cage for a Corvette, CAD is the ideal all-in-one 3d modeling environment.
-CAD incorporates a single-sourced library and cloud-based data management to facilitate easy access to saved schematics, schematic symbols, 2D drawings, 2D footprints, and 3D models.
+No matter if it’s a PCB (printed circuit board) for a gaming console or an automotive application like a custom roll cage for a Corvette, CAD is the ideal all-in-one 3d modeling environment.
+CAD incorporates a single-sourced library and cloud-based data management.
+This facilitates easy access to saved schematics, schematic symbols, 2D drawings, 2D footprints, and 3D models.

-Once a CAD model is completed, the CAD file can then be loaded into CAM software.
-Autodesk’s Fusion 360 integrates CAD and CAM into one friendly and accessible environment.
+Once a CAD model is complete, the CAD file can transfer into CAM software.
+Autodesk Fusion 360 integrates CAD and CAM into one friendly and accessible environment.

-CAD programs provide several advantages over traditional drafting techniques, such as:
+CAD modeling software provide several advantages over traditional drafting techniques, such as:

 - Automating common processes

 - Access to libraries of routinely used items such as doors, windows, and manufacturing parts

 - The ability to quickly adjust parts of a drawing without needing to start over

 - Managing complex designs details all within one file